catiegrasse/independent-study/finalPaperDraft.md

  | Disseminated Cancer | 2.504% | 0% | 0.6947 |
  | Steroid | 5.725% | 16.67% | 0.2556 |
  | Bleeding Disorder | 1.61% | 0% | 0.754 |

+ Patients with a totally or partially dependent functional health status had a statistically significant higher incidence of diabetes (50.0% vs 11.81%, p < 0.05)

 The following tables present findings for significant differences in postoperative complications between populations with and without a specific health condition that underwent ESS.
 P-values were generated using two-sample z-test for the difference of proportions.
 Bolded values indicate that the results were statistically significant (p < 0.05).